Donimax/steamcmd/README.md

 # steamcmd
-Dockerfile for build a SteamCMD installation:
+Dockerfile for build a SteamCMD installation